-When everything is set and done, the authentication of various documents, the legality of the property and contracts, then you should also aware of the rights and duties of both the lessor and the lessee.
-To make it simple and easy to understand, we breakdown the articles 4-14 stated under Law No. (4) of 2008 Regarding Property Leasing.
-Check this out and know your role.
+When everything is set and done in terms of the authentication of various documents, and the legality of the property & contracts, then you should also be aware of the rights and duties of both the lessor and the lessee.
+To make it simple and easy to understand, we break down the articles 4-14 stated under Law No. (4) of 2008 Regarding Property Leasing.

 1) The lessor shall turn over to the lessee the leased premises or the house in the condition for which it is intended for (renting), in accordance with the terms and conditions agreed upon in the contract.